Dragon Games

 A playthrough of Caketropolis takes about 3-4 hours.

-(Fun fact: I use a Fleur mousepad with my current PC setup)
+(Fun fact: I currently own and use a Fleur mousepad.)

 Scales of Stardust

-A basic but fun (and free) 2D-platformer.
-This one has some great movement options inspired by games like Ori, and I find it to be highly replayable.
-Simple but nice pixel art, stock music that manages to fit the level themes well, and lots of speedrun potential.
+A very basic, but fun (and free) 2D-platformer.
+This one has some nice movement options inspired by games like Ori, and I find it to be highly replayable.
+It's got good pixel art, stock music that manages to fit the level themes pretty well, and lots of speedrun potential.
 Our blue dragon protagonist is adorable, too.

 Playtime is a brief 15-20 minutes, and even less on replays.